 Putting the Family in Memoir

 Flannery O’Connor writes, ‘ … anybody who has survived his childhood has enough information about life to last him the rest of his days.’
-If you like me write about your family – unavoidable in memoir — how do you do that without hurting someone?
-Upon hearing that I was writing about our WW II … Continue reading Putting the Family in Memoir
+If you, like me, write about your family – unavoidable in memoir — how do you do that without hurting someone?
+Upon hearing that I was writing about my veteran father, … Continue reading Putting the Family in Memoir

 Why Writings and Musings?